Tadas Blinda: Dramatizations

 His life was first formally dramatized in 1907 by the Lithuanian writers Lazdynų Pelėda and Gabrielius Landsbergis-Žemkalnis.
 The play, Blinda, the Leveller of the World (Blinda, svieto lygintojas), presented him as a champion of the common people, battling the Polish landlords and the Russian Empire that governed Lithuania, and was enthusiastically received.

 The legend lived on and was made into a popular film in 1973.
 It featured the actor Vytautas Tomkus, dramatic hand-to-hand combat and horsemanship, and the scenery of Aukštaitija National Park — it was an immediate success.
 Although the film was released with the approval of the Soviet government, many viewers interpreted it as a veiled reference to the Lithuanian partisans who, living in the forests, continued to resist the Soviet occupation during the 1940s and 1950s.

 Blinda's life was dramatized in a 2004 eponymous rock musical by Andrius Mamontovas that debuted in Vilnius.
 A local railway tour re-enacts a train robbery by Blinda, and Blindos beer by Švyturys-Utenos alus appeared in the 2000s.

-Another movie, Tadas Blinda Pradžia, was produced by Taurus Films/Acme Film in 2011.
+Another movie, Tadas Blinda Pradžia, was produced by Tauras Films/Acme Film in 2011.